influxdata/telegraf/plugins/inputs/pf/README.md

 # PF Plugin

-The pf plugin gathers counters from the FreeBSD/OpenBSD pf firewall.
+The pf plugin gathers information from the FreeBSD/OpenBSD pf firewall.
+Currently it can retrive information about the state table: the number of current entries in the table, and counters for the number of searches, inserts, and removals to the table.

-The pfstat command requires read access to the device file /dev/pf.
-You have several options to grant telegraf to run pfctl:
+The pf plugin retrives this information by invoking the `pfstat` command.
+The `pfstat` command requires read access to the device file `/dev/pf`.
+You have several options to permit telegraf to run `pfctl`:

 * Run telegraf as root.
 This is strongly discouraged.
 * Change the ownership and permissions for /dev/pf such that the user telegraf runs at can read the /dev/pf device file.
-This is probably not that good of an idea either,
+This is probably not that good of an idea either.
-* Configure sudo to grant telegraf to run pfctl as root.
+* Configure sudo to grant telegraf to run `pfctl` as root.
 This is the most restrictive option, but require sudo setup.

 ### Using sudo